Fasiq

 Fasiq (فاسق fāsiq) is an Arabic term referring to someone who violates Islamic law.
 As a fasiq is considered unreliable, his testimony is not accepted in Islamic courts.
 The terms fasiq and fisq are sometime rendered as "impious", "venial sinner", or "depraved".

-Constant committing of minor sins or the major sins that do not require greater punishment, which are described as wickedness in fiqh terminology, are punished by the judge's discretion, without a certain limit and measure.
+Constant committing of minor sins or the major sins that do not require greater punishment, which are described as wickedness in fiqh (Islamic jurisprudence) terminology, are punished by the judge's discretion, without a certain limit and measure.

 In tazir punishments, there is no obligation to prove the crime by witnessing or similar mechanisms.

 Origin

-Fasiq is derived from the term fisq (فسق), "breaking the agreement" or "to leave or go out of."
+Fasiq is derived from the term fisq (فسق), "breaking the agreement" or "to leave or go out of".

-In its original Quranic usage, the term did not have the specific meaning of a violator of laws, and was more broadly associated with kufr (disbelief).
-Some theologians have associated fasiq-related behaviour to ahl al-hawa (people of caprice).
+In its original Quranic usage, the term did not have the specific meaning of a violator of laws, and was more broadly associated with kufr ("disbelief").
+Some theologians have associated fasiq-related behaviour to ahl al-hawa ("people of caprice").